wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    READ: <a target="_blank" href="https://microsoftlearning.github.io/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Walkthroughs/19-Use%20the%20Azure%20Pricing%20Calculator.html"><img width="20" alt="pricing" src="https://code.benco.io/icon-collection/azure-patterns/calculator-pricing-details.svg"></a> <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/active-directory/">Azure Active Directory pricing</a>.
 Notice only the free version of Azure AD has that 500,000 <strong>object limit</strong>.

    Premium P1 features include Password Protection (custom banned password).
+Dynamic groups requires a Premium P1 license.

-   Premium P2 includes all P1 features, plus really cool "Identity Protection" which is Vulnerabilities and risky accounts detection, Risk based Conditional Access policies,
+   Premium P2 includes all P1 features, plus really cool <strong>"Identity Protection"</strong> with these policies Assignment to all users:

+   * Multi-factor authentication registration policy to Require MFT

+   * User risk remediation policy to require password change, with review of number of users impacted

+   * Sign-in remediation policy to automate analysis of signals from each sign-in, both real-time and offline, and calculates a risk score based on the probability that the sign-in wasn't performed by the user.
+Administrators can decide based on this risk score signal to enforce organizational requirements.
+Administrators can choose to block access, allow access, or allow access but require multi-factor authentication.
+If risk is detected, users can perform multi-factor authentication to self-remediate and close the risky sign-in event to prevent unnecessary noise for administrators.

+   * Investigate risks using data in the portal.

+   * Export risk detection data to third-party utilities for further analysis.

+   ### Risk Events

+   Risk level and risk detail fields are hidden to those with just the Azure AD Premium P1 edition.

+   Advanced detections (such as unfamiliar sign-in properties) are not covered by your license, and will appear under the name Sign-in with additional risk detected.

-   "Identity Governance" include Privileged Identity Management (PIM), Access Reviews, and time-saving <a target="_blank"" href="https://docs.microsoft.com/en-us/azure/active-directory/governance/entitlement-management-overview">Entitlement Management</a>.
+   P2 "Identity Governance" include Privileged Identity Management (PIM), Access Reviews, and time-saving <a target="_blank"" href="https://docs.microsoft.com/en-us/azure/active-directory/governance/entitlement-management-overview">Entitlement Management</a>.

    ### Azure AD PIM RBAC